MarMot: Metamorphic Runtime Monitoring of Autonomous Driving Systems: Uncertainty distributions under nominal conditions

 \subsubsection{Training Data}

 To train the DNN model, we combined two datasets recorded in two different circuits.
 The first dataset is provided by the LeoRover vendor, and consists of 10,493 labeled images.
 The second dataset was collected by ourselves in a test circuit, and consists of 2,832 labeled images.
-We extended the vendor's dataset to withstand relatively complex maneoveurs (e.g., sharp curves).
+We extended the vendor's dataset to withstand relatively complex maneuvers (e.g., sharp curves).
 The circuits we used for the training were not used for evaluation purposes later.
 The datasets were collected by manually driving the vehicle through the circuits with a remote controller and recording the image, throttle, and steering angle for each frame.
+We employ different circuits for training and evaluating the model in order to ensure that the model is general enough to drive through different circuits and not overfitted to our evaluation circuits, which were both set up in the same room.
+Nevertheless, both datasets have a similar setting (lane-keeping, indoors lab, white floor, circuit delimited with colored tape) and were recorded with the same hardware (LeoRover).